MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

  **Configure hybrid SharePoint taxonomy using the Hybrid Picker**

-The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Picker in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
+The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Picker in the SharePoint admin center.

  **To configure hybrid SharePoint taxonomy**